 Energy Efficiency & Conservation Act

-Republic Act No. 11285 or the Energy Efficiency & Conservation Act (EE&C) institutionalizes energy efficiency and conservation, enhancing the efficient use of energy, and granting incentives to energy efficiency and conservation projects.
+Republic Act No. 11285, or the Energy Efficiency and Conservation Act, and its implementing guidelines institutionalize energy efficiency and conservation, enhancing the efficient use of energy, and granting incentives to energy efficiency and conservation projects.

 The law’s main objectives are clear: to safeguard a sufficient, stable energy supply; cushion the impact of high imported-fuel prices; and protect the environment in support of Philippine economic and social development goals.